koriol/koriol.github.io/iam-project-phase-1.md

 > Fig 1.3: End-User Validation—Verification of the MFA challenge-response handshake during the administrative login sequence.
 4. **Outcome:** PASS.
 Identity is verified via out-of-band (OOB) authentication, successfully mitigating 99.9% of automated password attacks (per Microsoft security benchmarks).

-### Lessons Learned
-During the bulk provisioning phase, I encountered a UPN validation error.
-I resolved this by verifying the Primary Tenant Domain and performing a global string replacement in the source CSV to ensure 100% alignment with directory DNS requirements.
-This highlighted the importance of Domain Verification in IAM workflows.

-**Challenge:** During the implementation of Entra ID P2, I encountered a 401 Unauthorized licensing synchronization error.
-This is a common real-world 'Identity Trap' where external admin accounts (B2B/Guest) conflict with internal tenant billing profiles.
-Root cause identified as a token mismatch between the Microsoft Account (MSA) bootstrap identity and the Entra ID organizational tenant.

-**Solution:** Demonstrated operational agility by pivoting to a Phase 1: Static Membership Model.
-I promoted a native cloud identity (Alan Turing) to Global Administrator to decouple the environment from external dependencies and manually mapped users to Security Groups to ensure 'Zero-Day' readiness.

 ### Assigned Groups
 Group ownership is currently centralized under the Global Admin for the initial build phase, with plans to delegate ownership to Department Heads in Phase 2 to follow a Decentralized Governance model.